 Vitreolysis (laser floater removal) is a non-invasive, pain free procedure that can eliminate floaters and their visual disturbances.
 This treatment involves the application of nanosecond pulses of laser light to severe vitreous strands and evaporates/vaporizes the opacities.
 Clinical studies have shown this treatment to be a safe, effective treatment.

 What happens during the laser treatment?

 Laser vitreolysis is an outpatient procedure that is performed in the eye clinic.
 Mild anesthetic eyedrops are applied so that no discomfort occurs.
 During the treatment, you will likely see small spots or shadows – these are actually the floater being vaporized into small gas bubbles that dissolve and resorb into the vitreous.
 Most treatments take 20-30 minutes, and many patients will need to undergo two or even three treatments.

 What can I expect after the laser?

 As mentioned above, you may observe small specks in your vision immediately following treatment.
 These gas bubbles will quickly dissolve.
 Some patients have mild discomfort, redness, or temporarily blurred vision.

-Reported side effects and complications are rare.
-These may include cataract and intraocular pressure (IOP) spike.
+Reported side effects and complications are rare, but can occur.
+These may include cataract, intraocular pressure (IOP) spike, and retinal tear.

 Not all floaters can be safely treated with laser vitreolysis.
 Approximately 80% are treatable.
 Some floaters are too close to the retina or the lens to be treated by laser, and necessitate a vitrectomy surgery for successful treatment.